Premier League transfers: Confirmed ins and outs for summer window 2025

 The Hammers were looking forward to the campaign after appointing Julen Lopetegui to replace David Moyes in the summer, but went on to replace the Spanish manager with former Brighton & Hove Albion and Chelsea boss Graham Potter in January.

-However, the club's situation only marginally improved under his leadership, and they picked up a mere 23 points during the 19 games he was in the hotseat.
+The club's situation only marginally improved under his leadership, and they picked up a mere 23 points during the 19 games he was in the hotseat.

 As attention turns to Potter's first full season at the London Stadium, the Irons will be desperate to better their lowest finish for five years by recruiting from the transfer market.